pudly/schmopera-hugo/content/articles/things-we-didn-t-ask-for-winterreise-at-21c.md

 I was indeed a bit baffled by Friday night's item for this year's 21C Festival, the annual series curated by The Royal Conservatory of Music and dedicated to music from this century. _Winterreise 2020_ was its name, a title that's fairly self-explanatory to anyone who knows of Franz Schubert and his famed 1828 song cycle on poems by Wilhelm Müller.

-It was Canadian bass-baritone Philippe Sly, backed by Le Chimera Project - the unusual-for-Lieder band of clarinet, trombone, accordion, and violin - staged by director Roy Rallo.
-The group of artists seem to have come together precisely to develop this take on Schubert's _Winterreise_, and to do so from as blank an artistic slate as possible.
+It was Canadian bass-baritone Philippe Sly, backed by the unusual-for-Lieder band of clarinet, trombone, accordion, and violin, and staged by director Roy Rallo.
+The group of artists, collectively dubbed Le Chimera Project, seem to have come together precisely to develop this take on Schubert's _Winterreise_, and to do so from as blank an artistic slate as possible.

 > But to present what I assume is new meaning, or at least new layers of meaning, without giving us the source material, amounts to inexplicable artistic indulgence.